Skip to Main Content

 MLA Style Guide for Citations (9th edition): Location

-Some, not all, sources will require a location as part of their citation.
+Some sources require a location as part of their citation.
 The location is included in citations in order to help the reader find the source.
+URLs are the location for online sources.

 When to list a location